MICHIGAN FLIPPERS PINBALL LEAGUE

 CONFLICT OF INTEREST

 Both our tournament organizers also play in this tournament.
 Whenever possible, tournament organizers will not rule on their own games.
-Whenever possible, tournament organizers will look for player consensus when making a ruling on a game where another tournament organizer as a player.
+Whenever possible, tournament organizers will look for player consensus when making a ruling on a game with another tournament organizer as a player.

 If a consensus cannot be reached, other players with tournament organization experience may be consulted for a quorum.
 We try to be as fair as possible.
 If you do not like a ruling because you think it is biased, please (politely) let an organizer know so we can review.